apost/chorus-interview/README.md

 - [x] Add basic asserts for team view contents: Added basic assertions for the team view contents.
 - [x] Stub out teamSelectionView to pass written tests: Stubbed out the `teamSelectionView` component to pass the written tests.
 - [x] `app.tsx` changes supporting the routes and views: Updated `app.tsx` to support the necessary routes and views.
+- [x] Allow users to view the list of Pokémon.
+- [x] Select Pokémon to add to their team.
+- [x] Captured Pokémon are added to the team.
+- [x] Front-end dynamically invalidates its query cache and refetches the updated team.
+- [x] Allow users to remove pokemon from their team
+- [x] Allow users to create new profiles
+  - [x] Provide form for submitting user-entered profile names
+  - [x] Prevent creation of duplicate usernames
+  - [x] Show front-end error message when user creation fails
+  - [x] Clear error messaging based on continued user interactions with form

 ### Back-End Development:
 - [x] Create initial data entities: Created the initial data entities for the project.